yasse-ofc/yasse-crawlers/CONTRIBUTING.md

 ### Code

+Use:

+- PascalCase for classes;
+- snake_case for crawler names;
-Use PascalCase for classes, SCREAMING_SNAKE_CASE for constants which will never be reassigned or mutated, and camelCase for everything else.
+- SCREAMING_SNAKE_CASE for constants which will never be reassigned or mutated;
+- camelCase for everything else.

 ### Commit Messages